pacifio/flutter_apps/README.md

 # Flutter UI apps
 A collection of beautiful apps created using flutter , inpired by dribble or youtube UI projects .
-I will update this repository every single day / every 2 days , so star this repo in order to get updates !

 > Please note that I am not commiting android and xcode builds .
 I have made no changes in those folders